Goldman Sachs prepares to axe 3,200 jobs amid cost-cutting – reports

 Annual bonuses season is due to kick off this week as JP Morgan, Citi and Bank of America all report their results for the past year.

-The drop-off in deal activity is expected to result in a marked drop in bonus payments.
+The drop-off in deal activity is expected to result in a marked fall in bonus payments.

 In December, the Financial Times reported that Goldman Sachs was considering cutting its bonus pool for investment bankers by at least 40% this year as it seeks to keep control of costs.